TheServer-wtf/TSEntity/ReadMe.txt

 A View Range of 1 starts at a distance of 64 blocks by default, and this number is static until it reaches beyond the threshold of 8 render distance.

 Each proceeding number in render distance increases the DEFAULT distance it can be viewed at by 8 blocks, rather than increasing the MAXIMUM distance.
 On a personal note, I find this rather ridiculous as it makes it impossible for a uniform method of optimization for all players, so it's best to stick with the assumption of 8 Render Distance.
+Use it yourself to ensure for proper setup.

 Display Entity Distance Default:
 1=64 blocks